Rayder-23/Rayder-23/README.md

 - My background is primarily self-taught, supported by various structured courses that helped establish a solid technical foundation.

-- I’m currently exploring both the **Gemini CLI** and **Claude Code**, because broadening one’s tooling ecosystem tends to accelerate both capability and confusion in equal measure.
+- I’m currently exploring **AI-Native Development** and **Claude Code**, because broadening one’s tooling ecosystem tends to accelerate both capability and confusion in equal measure.

 ---